-The difference between a heart attack and a cardiac arrest
+What's the difference between a heart attack and a cardiac arrest?

 It is important to understand the difference between a heart attack and a cardiac arrest so you can take the correct necessary actions to increase somebody’s chances of a positive outcome.